Atrevido y diferente

-Atrevido y Diferente (Daring and Different) is the debut studio album by Puerto Rican salsa singer Eddie Santiago.
-Released in 1986, it was cited as one of the turning points of the salsa genre into salsa romantica.
+Atrevido y Diferente (English: Daring and Different) is the debut solo studio album recorded by Puerto Rican-American salsa singer-songwriter Eddie Santiago.
+The album witch released by TH-Rodven in late 1986 (see 1986 in music), it was cited as one of the turning points of the salsa genre into salsa romantica.

 Singles

 Two singles were released from the album that charted on the Hot Latin Tracks.